oracle-quickstart/oci-ocihpc/README.md

 ```

 ### 5 - Delete
-When you are done with your deployment, you can delete by changing to the package folder and running `ocihpc delete <package name>`.
+When you are done with your deployment, you can delete it by changing to the package folder and running `ocihpc delete <package name>`.

 Example:
 ```